w4link/Course-Project/CodeBook.md

 d.Renames the labels of the data set with descriptive variable names.

 e.From created  data set in step, creates a second, independent tidy data set with the average of each variable for each activity and each subject, called “tidyData”

+f. writes the obtained data set to a csv file

 #General description of the data file: